phlegma/VL.Devices.Phidgets/README.md

 3. Open the Help Menu (F1).
 Open the tap "Learn".
 Search for the pack "Devices.Phidgets"

 ## Contributing
-Feel free to clone the repro an add missing Phidget Devices.
+Feel free to clone the repro an add missing Phidget devices.
 Also you can make a pull request or send me the patch over any digital communication cannel.

 ### How to add missing Phidgets Nodes
-There are a huge List of Phidget Devices and Class.
-So it was no time to add alle devices to the package or to do it via factory pattern ([Phidget API](https://www.phidgets.com/?view=api))
+There are a huge List of Phidget devices and classes.
+So there was no time to add all devices to the package or to do it via factory pattern etc. ([Phidget API](https://www.phidgets.com/?view=api))
-But the importend operation are bundles via processes so it is easy to add new nodes to the package.
+The important operation are bundles via processes, so it is easy to add new nodes to the package.
-1. Clone the Repository and open the VL.Devices.Phidgets.vl Document
+1. Clone the repository and open the VL.Devices.Phidgets.vl document
-2. Open the Definition Patch (Shift+Alt+A)
+2. Open the definition patch (Shift+Alt+A)
-3. Add a Process Node with the Name of the Phidget Class you want to add like "Accelerometer"
+3. Add a process node with the name of the Phidget class you want to add like "Accelerometer"

 ![vvvv gamma definition patch](./assets/DefintionPatch.png)

-4. Open the Process "Accelerometer" and Create the Accelerometer instance of the class
+4. Open the process "Accelerometer" and add the "Create" operation of the Accelerometer class

 ![Create Accelerometer class](./assets/AssignCreate.png)

-5. Assign the Node to the "Create" Operation via context menu
+5. Assign the node to the "Create" operation via context menu

 ![Assign to Create Operation](./assets/AssignCreate.png)

-6. Store the Instance of the class in a pad with the name of the Class.
+6. Store the instance of the class in a pad with the name of the class.

 ![Accelerometer Pad](./assets/AccelerometerPad.png)

-8. Every class extends the phidget class to handle basic operation like open and close.
-To add these basic phidget operation to the accelerometer, we add the predefined phidget process and extend the Inputs and Outputs.
+8. Every class extends the Phidget class to handle basic operation like open and close.
+To add these basic phidget operation to the accelerometer, we add the predefined Phidget process and extend the Inputs and Outputs.

 ![Phidget Base Process](./assets/phidgetProcesss.png)

-9. If necessary you can add the operation for "Hub" or "Sensor" process with the predefined operation.
+9. If necessary you can add the operation for "Hub" or "Sensor" process with their predefined operation.

 ![Hub and Sensor](./assets/HubSensor.png)

-10. Every Sensor comes with it own Event and EventArgs to send the Data from Device to Computer.
+10. Every Sensor comes with its own Event and EventArgs to send data from device to the computer.
 This has to implemented by its own, but always follows the same structure.

 ![Accelerometer](./assets/AccelerometerEvent.png)

-11. Also there are class related set operations for the devices.
-This can be add the operation to the patch and apply it if the phidget is attached and the pin is changed.
+11. There are class related set operations for the devices.
+Add the set operations to the patch.
+The operation should only be applied it if the phidget is attached and the pin is changed.

 ![Set operations](./assets/setOperations.png)